Work in China? Check! Globalize your résumé and pursue and international internship in Beijing on your semester abroad!

 TBC will work closely with you to identify host organizations that suit your major, your interests, and your career goals.
 Our wide network of partners includes:

-Once you have everything collected you can submit your request for permission to enroll in GIST 370.
+Once you have everything collected you can submit your request for permission to enroll in IBUS 370.

 TBC’s Director of Academics will contact you about next steps

-The interview will help to determine a good placement match and will be the final step in approving your enrollment in GIST 370.
+The interview will help to determine a good placement match and will be the final step in approving your enrollment in IBUS 370.
 Please note: TBC will endeavor to confirm your placement prior to your arrival in Beijing; however sometimes final interviews will take place after the student arrives in-country.

 For additional information, read the Internship Policy.